yhtMinceraft1010X/liferay-portal/modules/util/source-formatter/src/main/resources/documentation/check/java_package_path_check.markdown

 #### Example

-Say there is a interface in kernel with the package `com.liferay.portal.kernel.a.b.c` and we're implementing the class in blogs service.
+Say there is an interface in kernel with the package `com.liferay.portal.kernel.a.b.c` and we're implementing the class in blogs service.
 Then the best place to put the class would be `com.liferay.blogs.internal.a.b.c`.